munificent/game-programming-patterns/book/update-method.markdown

 <aside name="subclass">

-Just between you and me, I think the pendulum has swung a bit too far *away* from subclassing.
+Between you and me, I think the pendulum has swung a bit too far *away* from subclassing.
 I generally avoid it, but being dogmatic about *not* using inheritance is as bad as being dogmatic about using it.
 You can use it in moderation without having to be a teetotaler.